-Now entering its 12th year, the award-winning California JusticeCorps program recruits, trains and places over 270 undergraduates and recent graduates in court-based self centers.
+Now entering its 14th year (2019-2020), the award-winning California JusticeCorps program recruits, trains and places over 270 undergraduates and recent graduates in court-based self-help centers.
 The ability of individuals facing family, housing, financial and personal safety crises to access the legal system and understand and safeguard their rights is vital to achieving economic self-sufficiency and promoting community stability.
 To help improve access to justice and ensure fair outcomes for all, California has committed to doing more to help people who need to resolve important civil legal issues but don’t have professional representation.

 California Rule of Court 10.960 provides that court-based self help centers are a core function.
 Self-help centers serve as a single point of access for court users navigating the court system on their own.
 The JusticeCorps members serving in these centers provide legal information, not advice-- they help people help themselves.
 Funded by the California Judicial Branch and an AmeriCorps grant, JusticeCorps was first launched as a pilot program in Los Angeles County in 2004, expanded to the Bay Area in fall 2006, and then to San Diego in fall 2007.